lvguowei/lvguowei-website/content/post/sicp-goodness-sqrt.md

   (try first-guess))
 {{< /highlight >}}

-Let's now trying to find out how this fix point thing is related to calculating sqrt.
+Let's now trying to find out how this fixed point thing is related to calculating sqrt.

 Say we want to find the sqrt of **a**.
 This means we are finding a **x** such that `x^2 = a`, we can also write it as `x = a/x`.
 Now this fits the form `f(x) = x`, and here `f(x) = a/x`.
 So we are actually finding a fixed point of function `f(x) = a/x`.